 The bridge was designed by Ralph Freeman who was also the structural designer on the Sydney Harbour Bridge hence the close resemblance.
 It was built by Dorman Long and completed in 1935 and was the third longest single-arch suspension bridge in the world at the time at a length of 329 m (1,080 feet).

 It’s the only bridge without any piers or supports on the bottom holding it for its support.
 Its value to Zimbabweans was confirmed by its appearance on the 20c coin, along with other great structures like Great Zimbabwe ($1 coin) and natural landmarks like Matopos rock formations (50c)

-The Zimbabwe Department of Roads (ZiDeRa) has reduced its load capacity not to allow any vehicle weighing more than 25 tonnes, 15 tonnes down from the limit in 1970.
-There is also a weigh bridge and passengers have to get off buses so they pass the weight test and they have to walk.
+The Zimbabwe Department of Roads (ZiDeRa) has reduced its load capacity.
+Any vehicle weighing more than 25 tonnes is not allowed.
+15 tonnes down from the limit in 1970.
+There is also a weigh bridge.
+Passengers have to disembark from buses so they pass the weight test and they have to walk.
 I seriously doubt that passengers on the bus would tip the scales beyond the 25tonne mark.

 School children cross the bridge daily to and from school

 Roast birds at Chakohwa a delicacy, though I have never tried these particular ones.
-They are actually quelea birds caught through poisoning and then gutted.
+These quelea birds are caught through poisoning and then gutted.

-A question could asked if Zimbabwe’s post colonial progress can also be measured by the number of monuments of this nature which have been built after Independence.
+I wonder if Zimbabwe’s post colonial progress can also be measured by the number of monuments of this nature which have been built after independence.
 Whether that is a fair gauge I don’t know.
 It could be argued that since then there was no need for such and focus was put in other areas.